NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ## Preliminaries

+### Assembling the Remote

+### Assembling the Flight Test Stand

 ### Install Arduino

-Install Arduino 1.8.5 or
+Install Arduino 1.8.5 or later.
-later.
 This is the only version we will be supporting in class.

 ### Setup Your Firmware Development Environment